Darani-karthik/HPC_Project/README.md

 *   **Ensemble Models (Random Forest & Gradient Boosting):** These models showcased a different parallel programming paradigm.
 Instead of algebraic operations, their bottleneck is a combinatorial search for the best split point in a tree.
 A powerful CUDA kernel was written to parallelize this search, with thousands of threads evaluating potential splits simultaneously to find the one with the best Gini Impurity or MSE.

+*   **Ridge Classifier (solved with Conjugate Gradient): This was the strongest-performing non-neural model and demonstrated a sophisticated numerical approach.
+Instead of iterative gradient descent, this model formulates the L2-regularized objective function as a system of linear equations ((X.T*X + alpha*I)w = X.T*y).
+It then uses a custom-built Conjugate Gradient (CG) solver to find the optimal weights directly.
+The core of this high-performance solver was implemented with two from-scratch CUDA C++ kernels for the most intensive operations: sparse matrix-vector multiplication (csr_mv) and its transpose (csr_mvt).

+*   **Softmax Regression: This model served as a robust linear baseline, achieving a respectable accuracy.
+It represents the classic gradient descent approach.
+The entire learning process was driven by a custom CUDA C++ kernel that calculated the gradient of the cross-entropy loss and performed the weight updates in a massively parallel fashion.
+Its performance highlights the effectiveness of linear models on this dataset but also shows their limitations compared to the ANNs.

 ---

 ## 3. Phase 2: Advanced Architectures with Semantic Embeddings